flash62au/EngineDriver_Home/docs/operation/gamepads.rst

 **VR Box**

-Support for this type of gamepad was removed from **Engine Driver**.
+Support for this type of gamepad was removed from **Engine Driver** as the device was so unreliable.
+However is very similar to the Utopia 360, so if you have one that works, try the Utopia 360 options.

 .. image:: ../_static/images/gamepads/vrbox.png
    :scale: 70 %